Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-• Sweet potato has less Sodium.
+• Sweet potatoes have less sodium.

 We used Sweet potato, cooked, baked in skin, flesh, without salt and Sauerkraut, canned, solids and liquids types in this article.